ProfBird/ASP.NET-Core-Demos/README.md

 * __LinqDemo__ - Demonstrates the use of Language Integrated Query.
   Two Projects:
+  * LinqDemo.Dos

+    Demonstrates the use of LINQ through a series of queries on a list of planet objects.

 * LinqExercise.Dos

-    Two exercises where a Linq query needs to be added to the code.
-Uses the same list of planets, but different queries from those in the demo.
+  Solution for two exercises in the these [CS295N lecture notes](https://lcc-cit.github.io/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK10-D1-SeedData+LINQ.html) with LINQ expressions that use the same list of planets, but different queries from those in the demo.
-  * LinqDemo.Dos
-    Demonstrates the use of Linq through a series of quieries on a list of planets.

   __ASP.NET Web API app__

 * __WebApiMovie__ - Demonstrates a Web API and Client.
   Two Projects:
   * AsyncDemo.Mac - Uses a SQLite database